SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

 ### Blob and SPE Item Structure

 ABS container does not adhere to a folder structure, all the blobs are stored in a flat listing structure.
 When migrating to SPE, the sample app parses the blob name and creates the folder structure in the container Id provided, with the container name as the top folder.
-If you migrate the file to the root, you can ignore this section.
+If you are migrating to the root folder, you can ignore this section.

 **Source**
 - Container Name: Container1